dpham55/dchr-edpm/README.md

 # dchr-edpm
 This is a repository for DCHR's Electronic District Personnel Manual.
-A demo can be found on https://danpham1.pythonanywhere.com
+A demo can be found on https://danpham1.pythonanywhere.com.
+Note that the demo site may not necessarily be up to date with the files in this repository.

 The DCHR E-DPM runs on the Django framework using Python 3.6.
 The Search functionality is provided by Algolia.
 This application uses the following libraries which can installed via pip: